 What is a hybrid car?

-These days, almost all car brands sell some type of hybrid-electric vehicle (HEV), with some of them, such as Lexus and Volvo, offering the technology right across their line-ups.
-Electrification is the biggest trend in the automotive industry right now, so chances are, if you’re in the market for a brand-new car, you’ll be looking at hybrid options.
+These days, it’s difficult to come across a car brand that doesn’t sell some type of hybrid-electric vehicle (HEV), while some like Lexus and Volvo offer the technology across their entire line-ups.
+So with electrification being the hottest trend in the car world right now, chances are, if you’re in the market for a brand-new car, you’ll have a smattering of hybrid options to choose from.

-In simple terms, a hybrid vehicle is powered by multiple means of propulsion – for example, an electric motor and a petrol engine.
-But there are several types of hybrid to consider; each has its upsides and downsides.
-Read on to find out all you need to know about how hybrids work, which types of driving the different kinds are best suited to and whether a hybrid car should be on your shopping list.
+Read on to find out all you need to know about how hybrids work, which types of driving the different kinds are best suited to and whether a hybrid should be on the shortlist for your next car…